 My favorite thing about quality dust mops is that it really is not necessary to add any extra cleaning agent to get a thorough cleaning for your hard floors.
 In fact, I would venture to say that adding a cleaning agent is far riskier than simply using the dust mop as it was designed to be used.
 Cleaning agents not only leave pesky residue on hard floor surfaces, but they actively seek to harm sealants meant to protect floors from damage.
 This is why I much prefer to use a dry dust mop that I can trust to do the job without any extra help from cleaning agents.

 My personal favorite dust mop is the Champion Old Fashioned Dust Mop.
-This is a high quality mop that I trust to clean my floors without needed any added chemicals or exposure to water.
+This is a high quality mop that I trust to clean my floors without needing any added chemicals or exposure to water.
 Further, I love that this dust mop utilizes multi-colored yarn as its mop head instead of a white yarn that exposes all of the previous dust and dirt it has collected.

 The Champion Old Fashioned Dust Mop is 100% free of chemicals unlike other microfiber or cotton dust mops, and therefore it is guaranteed to leave your floors shining without compromising the integrity of your floor.
 The mop head is extremely easy to clean and does not require excessive recurrent purchases.